Mobile app design

 - Skeleton screens are understood by users to load quicker than a blank screen.
 Implementing them into your app design will help to improve the user experience.

 There are countless ways to personalise your app experience and boost app engagement.
 It’s a fantastic way to connect with your users.

 Aim to keep your communication via push notifications personal.
-To create a great UX there are a few different methods you can employ to ensure your app push notification strategy stays personal.
+To create a great UX and great UX copy there are a few different methods you can employ to ensure your app push notification strategy stays personal.